 - Follow the prompts in the text message.

-- Enter your 4-digit pin, or if this is your first time, register your credit/debit card or bank account.
+- Enter your 4-digit PIN, or if this is your first time, register your credit/debit card or bank account.

 - After confirming the amount, a text receipt will be sent via a link as well as an email copy.
-If addition, if you have an app as well, a link directly to your app will be included to easily download your app.
+In addition, if you have an app as well, a link directly to your app will be included to easily download your app.

 - Make sure to save the phone number in your contacts as “Church Giving” so you can easily use it again.